10 Tips For Your Bali TripHat

 Airport Transfer

-You’ve just arrived a new country you know nothing about.
+You’ve just arrived in a new country you know nothing about.
 The flight was long, you’re tired, and there’s a manic scrum of touts and drivers in the arrivals hall, all yelling for your custom.
 You don’t know how much a cab should cost.
 You don’t have any local currency.
 You’re not even sure how far away your hotel is.
 Sound like fun?
 Not really.
 Best way to avoid this type of welcome when you arrive in Bali is by pre-booking a transfer to your hotel.
-Costs a bit more, but it’s worth it.
+You’ll be able to choose from an array of drivers, car types, and price levels.
+With transfers coming in around $11 from Denpasar airport to Seminyak, spending a little bit of time before you go to research companies and book in advance is a great way to make sure your holiday is starting out on a positive and relaxed note.

 2. Choose Your Location Carefully